 - The Classical Guitar Companion by Christopher Berg

 What The Best Classical Guitar Books Have In Common

-Before going into detail about the individual classical guitar beginner method books that I can recommend, it’s important to get an idea of what you can expect inside these types of books and what makes them very useful for new players.
+Before going into detail about the individual classical guitar beginner method books that I can recommend, it’s vital to get an idea of what you can expect from these types of books and what makes them very useful for new players.

 Developing the ability to sight-read is essential for all classical guitarists.
 Can you learn how to play without sight-reading skills?
-Sure, but you’ll be doing yourself a disservice and putting limitations on yourself.
-By learning how to sight-read, you open up many doors for yourself, and eventually, you will be able to play any piece of music put in front of you.
+Sure, but you’ll be doing yourself a disservice and limiting yourself.
+By learning how to sight-read, you open up many doors for yourself, and eventually, you can play any piece of music in front of you.

-Basically, everything you read in a classical guitar book will be a sight-reading exercise, and naturally, you will get better at it over time, and you will become a fluent sight-reader just like all great classical guitarists.
+Basically, everything you read in a classical guitar book will be a sight-reading exercise, and naturally, you will get better at it over time and become a fluent sight-reader, just like all great classical guitarists.

 One of the most critical aspects of being a successful guitarist is having a solid technique.
 Beginner books should have an emphasis on this since learning bad techniques will hinder your progress and keep you from getting better, and this can be a problem if an individual is entirely self-taught and has no guidance whatsoever.

 In these books, you will learn about the different parts of the guitar, how to hold a guitar and maintain proper posture by using a footstool, and, of course, proper fingerings on both the plucking and fretting hand.

 There are different ways to practice technique, but most beginner books will have short musical pieces or etudes to help you focus on certain aspects, like working within a certain position on the guitar, crossing strings, and plucking chords.